-Ziro is located in Arunachal Pradesh State of India.
-Ziro, the district headquarters of Subansiri district is the abode of Apatani tribe.
-Ziro is among the UNESCO’s world heritage site tentative list.
-The rice fields across the district give a green –carpet- laid –over- the - town look.
+Ziro is located in Arunachal Pradesh State of India and is the district headquarters of Subansiri district is the abode of Apatani tribe.
+The town of Ziro is among the UNESCO’s world heritage site tentative list.
+The rice fields across the district give a green –carpet- laid –over- the – town look.
 Cool and pure breeze makes you relax from your stress.
 You must visit the Siddeshwara Temple dedicated to Lord Shiva.
 Here pure water stream flows continuously beneath the Shiv Ling.

 5) Chirmiri, Chhattisgarh